-Fine motor skills for 5 year olds are important as kids enter kindergarten.
+Fine motor skills activities for 5-6 year olds are important as kids enter kindergarten.
 Encourage hand dexterity—even with an active child—with these fun activities!

 If you’re like most parents, how your child holds a pencil may not be top of mind.
 But once she enters kindergarten, you suddenly notice how well the other kids hold theirs in comparison.
 You also realize that she can’t really write her name well, much less cut with scissors (and forget about pulling a zipper).

 Come to think of it, you don’t even know what her dominant hand is yet.

 Or perhaps it’s the opposite: you’re well aware of how important it is to practice fine motor skills activities for 5-6 year olds, but find it impossible to get your active child to even sit down.
 You may have even tried a few activities in the past, but the difficulty only made her even more unwilling to participate or keep trying.

 So now you’re looking for activities that are fun, engaging and geared for busy kids, all without the added pressure of “doing it right.”
 But you also don’t want to get a ton of new or strange supplies, especially if you find she’s not interested or refuses to use them.